Author: Ameeba

 Conceptual Example Code

-To mitigate this vulnerability, users of the Browse As plugin for WordPress should apply the vendor’s patch immediately.
-In the absence of a patch or until the patch can be applied, a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can be used as temporary mitigation.
+To mitigate this vulnerability, it is recommended to apply the vendor patch as soon as it becomes available or use a Web Application Firewall (WAF) or Intrusion Detection System (IDS) as a temporary mitigation.

 Overview